• Races

 Awards/Prizes

 The top three male and female finishers will receive prizes from our sponsors.
-There are also many raffle prizes.
+We give out age group and non-binary awards as well.
+And there are many raffle prizes.
 All finishers will receive a belt buckle and a finisher pint glass.
 Those who finish under 24-hours earn a special buckle.

-The all-you-can-eat breakfast (mmm, bacon) is free for all volunteers, racers and up to three of their crew.
-Families and friends can purchase a meal for $5.
-We hope everyone stays and enjoys the fun!
+The all-you-can-eat breakfast starts at 8:00 a.m. and goes until the end and is free for all volunteers, racers, and up to three of their crew/pacers.
+Families and friends can purchase a meal for $8 cash/$10 card.
+We hope everyone sticks around to cheer in racers while enjoying breakfast!

 Weather